 The terms "us," "we," "our," "the Company" or "nVent" refer to nVent Electric plc. nVent is a leading global provider of electrical connection and protection solutions.
 We believe our inventive electrical solutions enable safer systems and ensure a more secure world.
+We connect and protect some of the world's most critical electrical systems to make them safer, more efficient and resilient.
 We design, manufacture, market, install and service high performance products and solutions that connect and protect mission critical equipment, buildings and essential processes.
-We offer a comprehensive range of enclosures, electrical fastening solutions and thermal management solutions across industry-leading brands that are recognized globally for quality, reliability and innovation.
+We have a comprehensive portfolio of cable management, control buildings, cooling solutions, both liquid and air, electrical connections, enclosures, equipment protection, power connections and power management solutions, and we are recognized globally for quality, reliability and innovation.

 We classify our operations into business segments based primarily on types of products offered and markets served.
-We operate across three segments: Enclosures, Electrical & Fastening Solutions and Thermal Management, which represented approximately 49%, 33% and 18% of total revenues during 2023, respectively.
+We operate across two segments: Enclosures and Electrical & Fastening Solutions, which represented approximately 61% and 39% of total revenues during 2024, respectively.
+In the first quarter of 2025, we will be renaming our Enclosures segment to Systems Protection, and our Electrical & Fastening Solutions segment to Electrical Connections.

-- Enclosures-The Enclosures segment provides innovative solutions to help protect electronics and data in mission critical applications, including data solutions, that improve reliability and energy efficiency.
-Our standard and custom protective enclosures, cooling solutions and power distribution solutions help manage power and protect operating environments for mission critical applications in industrial, infrastructure, commercial and energy verticals. - Electrical & Fastening Solutions-The Electrical & Fastening Solutions segment provides innovative solutions that connect and protect in power and data infrastructure.
+- Enclosures (to be renamed Systems Protection beginning in the first quarter of 2025)-The Enclosures segment provides innovative solutions to help protect electronics, systems and data in mission critical applications, including data centers, that improve resiliency and energy efficiency.
+Our standard and custom protective enclosures, cooling solutions, both liquid and air, control buildings and power distribution solutions help protect operating environments for mission critical applications in industrial, infrastructure, commercial and energy verticals. - Electrical & Fastening Solutions (to be renamed Electrical Connections beginning in the first quarter of 2025)-The Electrical & Fastening Solutions segment provides innovative solutions that connect power and data infrastructure.
 Our offerings enhance end-user safety, reduce installation time and provide resiliency for critical systems.
-Our power connections, fastening solutions, cable management solutions, grounding and bonding systems, tools and test instruments help provide efficiencies to contractors and provide resiliency for critical systems that are used across a wide range of verticals, including commercial and residential, infrastructure, industrial and energy.
+Our cable management, electrical connections and solutions, and power connections help make electrical systems safe, efficient and resilient, and are used across a wide range of verticals, including commercial and residential, infrastructure, industrial and energy.